Abandon a gift in a Will to keep the pension?

 This is not the case with a 3-Generation Testamentary Trust.
 A Testamentary Trust operates through your Will only at your death.
 A Testamentary Trust offers the benefits of tax-effective income splitting without attracting the penalty tax.
 Minors deriving income under a Testamentary Trust get the benefit of the same tax-free threshold as adults.

-Rich enough for a 3-Generation Trust?
+Pensioner beneficiary rich enough for a 3-Generation Trust Will?

 Of all the people who paid Capital Gains Tax last financial year, 80% earned income of less than $80,000.
 Capital Gains Tax is a tax on the middle class.